Matthew Bremner | Longreads | July 2020 | 12 minutes (3,429 words)

 The first time Mum called, I ignored it.
 I was dancing with my 7-month-old son in my kitchen in Spain.
 It was a thing we did.
 When he’d start to get grouchy, I’d put on some thumping Reggaeton and we’d bound gracelessly about the apartment.
 It always seemed to make him laugh.

-But then Mum called again, which was something she never did.
+But then Mum called again.
 I paused the music and picked up the phone.

 There was that marked silence, like a cliché from a bad novel.
 There was also a groan of verbal constipation, as if Mum didn’t know where to begin, as if she couldn’t find the words.
 I knew then (though it’s also possible I retrospectively invented this premonition) that something wasn’t right.
 “Your grandmother has had a serious stroke,” she finally said, “and it’s not looking good.”

 The news provoked a strange reaction.
-I didn’t cry, I didn’t even feel conventionally sad — whatever that meant.
-Instead, the first thing I did after she passed away the next morning was to try to find her again.
+I didn’t cry.
+The first thing I did after she passed away the next morning was to try to find her again.
 I had lost her, I thought, and I wanted to find something that would convince me she wasn’t dead, that would prove reality had gotten it wrong.